Amber Heard Is Not A 'Perfect Victim' Because There's No Such Thing

 All the while Heard's legal team have shown images of her bruised face, split lip and clumps of her blonde hair on the floor of the former couple’s bedroom.
 For his part, Depp has admitted to writing threatening messages on the walls of their home in his own blood.

-No matter how compelling the evidence to support the idea that Heard is a domestic abuse survivor, the court of social media continues to judge Heard harshly.
-She is one of the women who the world doesn’t want to believe.
+No matter whether or not there is compelling evidence to support the idea that Heard is a domestic abuse survivor, a question which the jury will need to decide in this case, the court of social media continues to judge Heard harshly.
 This is in spite of the fact that in 2020 a British high court judge ruled that Depp had assaulted his ex-wife and refused to allow him to appeal the judgement.

 Advertisement

-Lucia Osborne-Crowley is a reporter who covers courtroom proceedings and legal matters for Law360.
+Lucia Osborne-Crowley is an Australian reporter who covers courtroom proceedings and legal matters for Law360.
 She is also the author of two books about sexual assault.
 She explains to Refinery29 that the response to this latest trial should concern us all.

 "I’m really concerned by the response I’ve seen to the Depp/Heard trial and not because I am on her 'side' or believe that all her allegations are true," Osborne-Crowley explains.
 "What concerns me is the tone and the content I’ve seen of the criticism of her, much of which perpetuates long-debunked myths about domestic and sexual violence.
 I’ve had so many people say to me that 'real' victims wouldn’t, for example, keep seeking out further contact from the other partner, as we’ve heard in audio of Depp trying to leave a situation and Heard trying to get him to stay.
 In fact, this kind of behaviour is quite common in certain types of abusive relationships and depends more on the individuals’ attachment styles and history than whether or not there is abuse."

-Osborne-Crowley also notes that the criticism and even hatred of Heard speaks to outdated notions of the 'good' victim which imply that a woman who fights back or throws an insult at an abusive partner and then speaks out is not a 'real' victim.
+Osborne-Crowley also notes that the criticism of Heard speaks to outdated notions of the 'good' victim which imply that a woman who fights back or throws an insult at an abusive partner and then speaks out is not a 'real' victim.

 “